rahulrajpr/snowflake-dbt-airflow-poc-end-to-end/poc-documentation.md

 **Design Philosophy:** Airflow as pure orchestrator, triggers all Docker services, manages dependencies.

 ### Enhanced DAG Structure:
-- Trigger Airbyte syncs for PostgreSQL to Snowflake
+- Trigger Meltano syncs for PostgreSQL to Snowflake
 - Check GCS for new files using sensors
 - Trigger Snowpipe auto-ingest from GCS
 - Run dbt transformations (staging then marts)